 Now that people are increasingly having in-person gatherings, they are keen to throw and attend parties.
 Keep in mind, however, that throwing a party is not always a sustainable act.
-As the climate crisis rages on, finding ways to reduce our carbon footprints will be instrumental in easing the burden on our planet.
+As the climate crisis rages on, finding ways to reduce our carbon footprints will be crucial in easing the burden on our planet.
 Fear not though, we are here to help!
-When it comes to throwing a party, here are some tips to make it as sustainable (and awesome) as possible.
+Check out our guide on how to throw a kick-ass sustainable party.

-- Digital party invites– Using digital party invites is a great way to get the word out about your party.
+Using digital party invites is a great way to get the word out about your sustainable party.
 It saves time, money and energy.
 You can get really creative and wow your prospective invitees with your invitation.

-- No-meat options– Serving vegan and vegetarian food for your guests is both responsible and delicious!
+Serving vegan and vegetarian food for your guests is both responsible and delicious.
+Reducing your meat consumption is one of the biggest steps you can take to help protect the environment.
 It also makes the food selection more inclusive for everyone.
 For the meat-eaters in your life, vegan meat alternatives have come a long way in terms of taste and your guests will hardly know the difference!

-- Second-hand gifting– When it comes to gifts, you can of course use Faircado to find a perfect one for whoever that special person is in your life.
+When it comes to gifts, you can of course use faircado to find a perfect one for whoever that special person is in your life.
 Sustainable and used items make for great gifts without breaking the bank.

-- Borrow furniture– A party where no one has to go out and buy extra furniture is a good party.
-Do your best to borrow tables and chairs instead of buying new, while making sure that everyone has ample space and comfort.
+A party where no one has to go out and buy extra furniture is a good party.
+Do your best to borrow tables and chairs instead of buying new ones, while making sure that everyone has ample space and comfort.

-- Pick your own flowers– Flowers from your garden can make a great centrepiece and add to the ambience of your festivities.
+Flowers from your garden can make a great centrepiece to your sustainable party and add to the ambience of your festivities.

 All of these tips are easy to do and will easily help reduce your party’s carbon footprint.
 Even if you implement half of them, you will still be doing the planet a huge service.
 If you get creative and are willing to think outside the box, you can most certainly have a party to remember!
 Your guests will still be talking about your cool, eco-friendly party for years to come.